 Submit an application: Click ‘Save and Close’ when you are finished editing your application.
 Then click ‘Submit’.
 The ‘Submit’ button will only appear from the date and time of Submission Open to Application Close.

-Starting on the Application Open date for each category, you can book a 10-minute phone consultation with an IAF staff member to discuss your BMP application.
+Starting on February 25, 2026, you can book a 10-minute phone consultation with an IAF staff member to discuss your BMP Planning, Technical Assessments, or Engineered Designs application.

 Prior to booking an appointment, you must start your draft application and provide the ID number (BMP-202425-0####).
 This gives you and the IAF staff member a specific application to reference and provide support for during the 10-minute phone call.